hotchemi/Pio/README.md

-Pio
+Berries WebApp
 ===

-Twitter client focus only on tweet
+Twitter client to Tweet On The GO!

 ### setUp
 add js/config/oauthInfo.js like this.